richstokes/ChaosDrive/README.md

 ### Building - Windows

 WIP, but you can try the `./build-windows.ps1` file.
 More info [here](BUILDING_ON_WINDOWS.md).
-Will also periodically drop pre-built Windows binaries in the [releases](https://github.com/richstokes/Megablaster/releases) - currently reported not working for everyone, need to look into this.
+Will also periodically drop pre-built Windows binaries in the [releases](https://github.com/richstokes/Megablaster/releases).

 ### Building - Linux